Suno Outputs the Wrong Genre — Style Ordering Fix

 Step 6: Align lyric mood with genre

-"82 BPM, lo-fi hip-hop, dusty boom-bap, ironic contrast between upbeat beat and sad lyrics"
+82 BPM, lo-fi hip-hop, dusty boom-bap, ironic contrast between upbeat beat and sad lyrics

 Step 7: Build a verified per-genre starter library

-Save a known-good style string per genre:
+Save a known-good Style string per genre and reuse it:

 # Lo-fi hip-hop